As tuition skyrockets, students are looking for money in unlikely places.

 A lot, rival crowdfunding site GoFundMe says.
-While the site has become a go-to for aspiring authors, actors and musicians and actors, college is as good a cause as any.
-GoFundMe saw 281 percent growth in education funding between 2013 and 2014 and has continued “skyrocketing in popularity,” according to its media director.
+The site has become a go-to for aspiring authors, actors and musicians and actors.
+But college is as good a cause as any.
+GoFundMe saw 281 percent growth in education funding between 2013 and 2014.
+It has continued “skyrocketing in popularity,” according to its media director.

 “GoFundMe is an excellent option for raising money for college costs,” says spokesperson Kelsea Little.
 “Starting college is one of the most expensive chapters in someone’s life, and inviting the support of friends and family is a natural response.”

 Family members, friends, and total strangers can all donate to a person’s cause.
 That’s the beauty of the site, Little says.
 But you still have to do the hard work of telling everyone and holding out your digital hat.

 “Social media tools are built right into your GoFundMe Dashboard, allowing you to quickly reach out to your friends and family,” Little says.
 “Students are generally adept at social media already, so they are very likely to utilize the tools we have provided in order to run a successful campaign.”